 Just like a man I had the misfortune to meet in my gym.
 At peak times, it’s common to share use of the machines, alternating sets.
 That’s normal.
 This guy acted like I’d just slapped him on the arse and said “Giddy-up big boy”, whilst undressing him with my eyes.

 It’s not like I wanted to engage in some male bonding with a stranger.
-I don’t talk in the gym.
+I don’t talk to people in the gym.
 I wasn’t expecting to high five him in between sets.
-Hell no. When I made this clear and explained that it was gym etiquette, he simply said: “But I don’t want to”.
+Hell no. When I made this clear and explained that it was the appropriate gym etiquette, he simply said: “But I don’t want to”.
 I glared as much as I dared, but what could I do?
 He was a big lad.
 The prick.

-In India, the internal flights I took were unlike any others.
+When I travelled in India a couple of years ago, the internal flights I took were unlike any others.
 We’d no sooner touched the ground than people were out of their seats, trying to get their hand luggage.
 I couldn’t stand up due the congested walkway, yet I felt someone pushing against me.
 I turned around, about to angrily remonstrate with the man sat next to me when, to my surprise, I discovered that the man who was sat by the window had one leg either side of the guy next to me and was attempting to climb over me too!
 What was wrong with him?
 I glared yet he smiled, wobbling his head apologetically.
 There was no way he was getting past.

 Even worse than these examples, are the losers who think it’s fine to abuse someone online, just because they have the advantage of anonymity.
 The cowards.
 Or at least they think they have a cloak of invisibility.
 Whilst most of them will get away with it, there have been recent examples of individuals being successfully prosecuted for comments made online.
 Such as the student who was jailed for 56 days for racist comments made on Twitter.
 Hah, in your face racist!
 I’m sure he had a comfortable time explaining his views to his fellow inmates.